pl3onasm/Imperative-programming/README.md

 # $\color{cadetblue}{\text{Imperative Programming}}$

 This repository contains old exams for the course Imperative Programming (IP) at the University of Groningen.
 In 2023, this course was merged with the course Program Correctness (PC) into the new course Programming Fundamentals (PF).
 This is why you will find exams for both courses in this repository.
-All exams were created by [dr. A. Meijster](https://www.rug.nl/staff/a.meijster/).
+All exams were created by [dr. A. Meijster](https://www.rug.nl/staff/a.meijster/), and make up for great practice material.

 For the C questions, the subfolders each hold one or more example solutions, a folder with test cases, and a file called *myprogram.c* which you can use to write and test your own solution.
 For the proof questions, both exam questions and answers are given in Dafny.